 Experience a world-class safari from an angle like no other- the sky!
 With this half-day hot air balloon safari over the Mara Reserve, you will see idyllic Africa in an incredibly unique way.
 Champagne breakfast included.

 Walk through the conservancy guided by local Maasai wildlife experts at either sunrise or sunset, the best time to see the animals at their most active.

 A breath-taking hike, right up to a nearby peak, overlooking the conservancy and all its glory.
-Your guide will be a local Maasai, with a span of knowledge of the surrounding area, who will take on you on challenging but worthwhile trek.
+Your guide will be a local Maasai, with a span of knowledge of the surrounding area, who will take you on a challenging but worthwhile trek!

 Encounter Mara overnight stay

 Luxury doesn’t get better than this.
 This stunning tented camp at the heart of Mara Naboisho conservancy is the perfect balance between luxurious comfort and incredible nature!
 Your stay will include your meals and accommodation, with your daily activities at an additional cost.
 Take a moment to sit back in style and enjoy your surroundings at this exclusive camp with tents overlooking the savannah and the exclusive lounge area overlooking a salt lick.
 You will have excellent camp staff at your service during your stay.

 This luxury tented camp, nestled in the Naboisho conservancy offers a sense of luxury to your unique wildlife experience.
 As part of your stay, you can enjoy full-board accommodation with selected non-alcoholic beverages, 2 game drives, optional walking safari and night game drive.